All Episodes

 How is that possible?

-A carbon tax, a gas tax, uh removing the mortgage interest deduction, basing your insurance on the number of miles you drive, forcing you into public transit.
+You know, when you have economic growth, and this is why they want to attack economic growth as part of the environmental movement, a carbon tax, a gas tax, removing the mortgage interest deduction, basing your insurance on the number of miles you drive, forcing you into public transit.

-They call that smart growth, new urbanism, you know.
+They call that smart growth, new urbanism.

-All of this is a result of this obsession.
+You know, all of this is a result of this obsession.

-It's going to be in fact, there's a Minnesota climate change advisory group that was convened by our governor.
+In fact, there's a Minnesota climate change advisory group that was convened by our governor.

-Way to stick your neck out, Gov. And they're coming out with their preliminary findings or discussing their priva preliminary findings on how to combat global warming in Minnesota.
+Way to stick your neck out, Gov. And they're coming out with their preliminary findings or discussing their preliminary findings on how to combat global warming in Minnesota.

-See, we can we can uh solve the global warming problem right up here in the Twin Cities, but you didn't know that.
+See, we can solve the global warming problem right up here in the Twin Cities.

-They want people that people are going to be, I love this euphemism, encouraged, as they have a gun to your head, encouraged to drive less, bicycle more, only live in green buildings.
+People are going to be, I love this euphemism, encouraged, as they have a gun to your head, encouraged to drive less, bicycle more, only live in green buildings.

 We're going to pay a tax on carbon dioxide emissions by taxing utilities and refiners.